Peace Corps Volunteer

 What is one reason why I should be a peace corps volunteer?

-Asked by Ludjina almost 11 years ago
+Asked by Ludjina over 11 years ago

 Because you want to commit 27 months of your life to challenging yourself in a unique cultural environment and building relationships that will help you see the world in a different way.